opendatasoft/ods-documentation/source/platform_glossary.rst

      * Definition
    * * Assets

-     * Assets are the graphical elements upoloaded to the plateform.
+     * Assets are the graphical elements uploaded to the platform.
 Assets can be images or fonts, they can be used on custom pages.
    * * Catalog

      * The catalog is a register of all the dataset you have on your platform.
-The collection of datasets is organised and can be browsed by a full text search and filtered using the datasets' characteristics
+The collection of datasets is organized and can be browsed by a full text search and filtered using the datasets' characteristics
    * * Chart

        |link_12|